 Because of many things, Old Bridge is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Old Bridge really has some of the features that families look for when choosing a good community to raise children.
 Is Old Bridge perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The population of Old Bridge is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.90% of adults in Old Bridge have a bachelor's degree or even advanced degree.
+The education level of Old Bridge citizens is very high relative to the national average among all cities (21.84%): 34.40% of adults in Old Bridge have a bachelor's degree or even advanced degree.

-Old Bridge is a somewhat ethnically-diverse town.
+Old Bridge is a very ethnically-diverse town.
 The people who call Old Bridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Old Bridge residents report their race to be White, followed by Asian.
-Important ancestries of people in Old Bridge include Irish, German, Polish, and English.
+Important ancestries of people in Old Bridge include Irish, Polish, German, and English.

 The most common language spoken in Old Bridge is English.
 Other important languages spoken here include Spanish and Indic languages.